hyperledger-labs/nephos/README.md

     ./nephos/deploy.py --verbose -f ./examples/dev/nephos_config.yaml fabric

-> Note: The `nephos_config.yaml` is by default set to point to the `minikube` context to prevent accidental deployments to production clusters.
+> Note: The `nephos_config.yaml` is by default set to point to the `minikube` context (even for the `prod` example) to prevent accidental deployments to production clusters.
 If your K8S context name is different, please update this file.

 ### QA and Production

 For the QA and production examples, you will need to replace the CA hostname to one pointing to your K8S cluster Ingress Controller  (e.g. NGINX or Traefik) IP address.

-> Note: If you wish to use the ingress controller with `minikube`, you will need to enable the `ingress` addon.
-Moreover, when working locally, you may want to update your `/etc/hosts` file to point `ca.nephos.local` to the Minkube cluster.

 In a real cluster, you will wish to install an ingress controller and a certificate manager.
 We include in the repository two example Cluster Issuers (you will need to modify the email field in them) for the `cert-manager` deployment: